popolo-project/popolo-spec/specs/index.md

 <h1 id="history">7.
 Change history</h1>

+* 2013-07-08: Add a label property to the Membership class.
 * 2013-07-08: Add time of creation, time of modification, and source document metadata properties.
 * 2013-06-20: Reorganize specification and implement feedback.
 * 2013-02-28: Add requirement for dates to be stored in UTC.